Discover our herbarium

 Lime essential oil is used for therapeutic purposes or in perfumery and cosmetics.
 It is said to allow you to recharge your batteries and refocus on vital energies.
 Its fresh and invigorating scent is much appreciated.
 Lime can be found in the composition of facial creams but also deodorants, its purifying action being perfectly adapted to this use.

 Lime is also used in cooking.
 The Western people use it a lot to enhance sweet dishes (pies, ice creams and sorbets, marmalades).
 Lime is also present in salty cuisine.
 It is used to season and give more taste to preparations.
 It goes well with fish and adds a considerable note of pep.
 Lime, for example, is one of the essential ingredients of the famous ceviche dish, a recipe originating from South America in which various fish or seafood cooked in a marinade and consumed cold are found.

 Lime is a key ingredient in tropical cocktails such as the Ti-punch from the West Indies, the Mexican Mojito, the Margarita or the Caipirinha from Brazil.
 It also goes very well with beer.
-Some brands ask bartenders to serve their products with Lime.
-Legend has it that this association was first set up to keep flies, present in hot countries, away from the neck of bottles.

 BENEFITS OF LIME